Quick Tips For Google Analytics Enhanced Ecommerce

 For example, what if the product detail page for “Purple Striped T-Shirt” has a dropdown to choose Men’s or Women’s before adding to cart and both have their own SKU?
 We don’t want the product detail view to be attributed to only one of those options, since this product detail page should count as a view for both products.
 It’s not ideal to send it upon choosing an option because we want to analyze the ‘just browsing’ product detail views to track Cart-to-Detail and Buy-to-Detail rate over time.
 The users who choose an option are arguably further down the funnel and we want to have a broader picture with our data.
 Therefore, on this page load, we would send a product detail action with both products.

-Overall, you may notice that either name or SKU (ID) are required when implementing ecommerce tracking.
-However, it’s important to have the values of both fields sent with transactions, checkout steps and all user actions.
+Overall, you may notice that either name or SKU (ID) is required when implementing commerce tracking.
+However, it’s important to have the values of both fields sent with transactions, checkout steps, and all user actions.
 Google Analytics won’t match these automatically.
 For example, if you just have the SKU available for the product detail page, but for Add to Cart have both SKU and name, the Add to Cart will not show up when analyzing with Product Name as the primary dimension or in the Product Performance view.